Parallel Programming With CUDA

 2. Allocate space on the GPU to store the transposed matrix.

-3. Define a CUDA kernel function to implement the matrix transposition.
-This kernel function should use the concept of thread blocks and thread grids to handle all elements in the matrix.
-Within each thread block, threads can use shared memory to process data.
-Finally, use global memory to write the result back to the GPU.
+3. Define a CUDA kernel function to implement matrix transposition.
+This kernel function should use the concepts of thread blocks and grids to handle all elements in the matrix.
+In each thread block, threads can use shared memory to process data.
+Finally, use global memory to write the results back to the GPU.

-4. Call the CUDA kernel function to perform matrix transposition.
+4. Call the CUDA kernel function to execute matrix transposition.

 5. Copy the transposed matrix from GPU memory to host memory.